linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Class Slide 4-Restructuring Debt Outside Bankruptcy.md

 Example 2: Maybe Going Concern Value will be preserved.

 - Example 2 a: Even more going concern value is at risk
-- Keep everything from the first example,  except make [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] even more inefficient.
-Let the value of the firm in [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] be L=0.2.
+- Keep everything from the first example,  except make [bankruptcy](../../../Course%20Notes/HBR%20Notes/A%20Strategic%20Perspective%20on%20Bankruptcy.md) even more inefficient.
+Let the value of the firm in [bankruptcy](../../../Course%20Notes/HBR%20Notes/A%20Strategic%20Perspective%20on%20Bankruptcy.md) be L=0.2.
 Now the bank will not force bankruptcy.
 - A “public debt capacity" for bank voluntary concessions.
 	- Too much pubic debt deters bank concessions.

-Example 2 a: L=0.2 and [[Class Note 4 Class Slide 4-Restructuring Debt Outside BankruptcyRestructuring Debt Outside Bankruptcy|Bank debt]] $B=0.3$ due today
+Example 2 a: L=0.2 and [Bank debt](Class%20Note%204%20Class%20Slide%204-Restructuring%20Debt%20Outside%20BankruptcyRestructuring%20Debt%20Outside%20Bankruptcy.md) $B=0.3$ due today

  public junior,  due in the future and face $P=1.6$